-During my own search for my agent, I ran into a lot of these scenarios, so I have first-hand experience.
+During my own search for an agent, I ran into a lot of these scenarios, so I have first-hand experience.
 In today’s blog, I’ll give you some tips on handling different parts of the process, so you can feel more confident about submitting to literary agents.

 1: Don’t reply to rejections unless you were given personalised feedback